yext/search-core/docs/answers-core.facet.displayname.md

 ## Facet.displayName property

-The name of the facet which is meant to be displayed to the user
+The name of the facet which is meant to be displayed to the user.

 <b>Signature:</b>